AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * The default report on smart tagging displays a blank page when opened (CQ-4325060).

+* When a large image is used to generate a thumbnail for a Collections folder, it takes much longer and results in an out of memory exception (CQ-4322127).

 ### [!DNL Dynamic Media] {#dynamic-media-65100}

 [!DNL Adobe Experience Manager] 6.5.10.0 [!DNL Assets] provides the following bug fixes in [!DNL Dynamic Media].

 * Uploaded videos to [!DNL Experience Manager] display `Process failed` after `dynamicmedia_scene7` runmode is enabled and sync is disabled (CQ-4327791).

 * At times, the uploaded assets are not displayed in the processing state or not displayed in DM application and the workflows are not triggered.
-Clearing trasient workflow jobs resolves the issue but the issue occurs intermittently (CQ-4326308).
+Clearing transient workflow jobs resolves the issue but the issue occurs intermittently (CQ-4326308).

-* Experience Manager generates an error when users attempt to move some sub-folders with imagesets (CQ-4325896).
+* [!DNL Experience Manager] generates an error when users attempt to move some sub-folders with imagesets (CQ-4325896).

+* When [!UICONTROL Publish Mode] set to [!UICONTROL Selective Publish], the manage publication interface does not display the options to publish assets to or unpublish assets from Dynamic Media (CQ-4329416).

 ### Platform {#platform-65100}